Native Design

 Native feel isn't a skin

-Native doesn't just mean SwiftUI controls or iOS-looking surfaces.
-The bar is higher than that: transitions need to be interruptible, haptics need to confirm intent, background audio has to behave, motion needs weight, and every state still has to be readable while the app is already moving.
+Native means more than SwiftUI controls or platform-looking surfaces.
+Transitions need to be interruptible, haptics need to confirm intent, background audio has to behave, motion needs weight, and every state has to stay readable while the app is already moving.

 Atlas FM started as a craft question.
-What happens if the globe movement, station switching, compact player, expanded player, saved songs, and error recovery are treated as one continuous interaction system?
+What happens if the globe movement, station switching, compact player, expanded player, favorite stations, songs, and error recovery are treated as one continuous interaction system… ?

-Native polish isn't decoration, it's the difference between looking at an idea and trusting it in your hand.
+Taking care, and polishing experiences is the big difference between looking at an idea in a mockup, and trusting it in your hand.

-Atlas FM starts from the globe, not a station directory.
+Atlas FM is the globe, not a list of stations.
 Pins aren't just markers, they're the navigation model for tuning by place: city, coast, island, border, region.

-Search and filters still exist because real products need ways back in.
-But they support exploration instead of replacing it.
-The app should help you find a path without flattening the world into rows.
+Search and genre filters support exploration instead of replacing it.
+The app should help you find a path without flattening the world into rows on the root level.

-I wasn't trying to make radio more efficient, I wanted to keep it tied to place.
+I wasn't trying to make radio efficient, I wanted to push what live radio can feel like.

 iPhone Frame

-Drift is the feature that made Atlas FM feel like its own product.
-It's hands-free world radio, but not just shuffle.
-The user controls how long to stay on each station, and how far the next jump should feel.
+Drift is hands-free world radio, but not just shuffle.
+People can control how long to stay on each station, and how far the next jump should feel.

 iPhone Frame